-- A over-confident self-evaluation may be beneficial - For yourself - Because it's used an performance indicator by others - Low effort estimates = high performance = better (but less realistic) self-evaluation. - Otherwise, we have a cognitive dissonance, i.e., a difference between what we estimate and who we want to be.
+- A good self-evaluation is beneficial - For yourself - Because it's used an performance indicator by others - Low effort estimates = high performance = better (but less realistic) self-evaluation. - Otherwise, we have a cognitive dissonance, i.e., a difference between what we estimate and who we want to be.